erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

 {%summary%} The Chef plugin can be used to map node life cycle operations to Chef runs. {%endsummary%}

-# Chef plugin usage options
+# Chef plugin provisioners

 The Chef plugin allows you to run either Chef Client or Chef Solo.
-The usage option is chosen based on presence or absence of specific properties under node's `properties` > `chef_config`.
-Chef is installed on demand, if there is no lifecycle operation that needs Chef run - it is not installed.
+The provisioner is chosen based on presence or absence of specific properties under node's `chef_config` configuration.

-* Chef Client requires the following properties:
+__Chef Client__ requires the following properties:

   * `chef_server_url`
   * `environment`
   * `node_name_prefix`